rimutaka/posts/lambda-url-with-cloudfront/readme.md

   "x-forwarded-proto": "https"
 }
 ```

-This basic Lambda URL configuration allows passing all headers for all methods, including OPTIONS.
+Function URL configuration with _CORS: not enabled_ option invokes the lambda for all HTTP methods, including OPTIONS and passes all browser headers to the lambda.

-Use it if your lambda handles responses to the _HTTP OPTIONS_ method with the [CORS protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+Use this configuration if your lambda handles responses to the _HTTP OPTIONS_ method with the [CORS protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-### Example of CORS request/response handled by function code
+### Example of a CORS request/response handled by lambda's code

 This example has the same Lambda URL configuration as in the previous example: